aivaslab/v2/README.md

 - _rot_, list, [z+, y+, x+], i.e., how many degrees you want the object to rotate around the z+, y+, and x+ axis.
 - _tr_, list, [x+, y+, z+], i.e., how far you want the object to translate along the x+, y+, z+ axis.

+We want to credit to the s2cnn team for their [s2cnn](https://github.com/jonas-koehler/s2cnn) and [lie_learn](https://github.com/AMLab-Amsterdam/lie_learn) implementation where we adopted for the ray-triangle intersection speed comparison and the mesh loading functions.

 ### Vectorized Möller-Trumbore Algorithm
 To project a 3D object to the 2D surface sampled above, the core algorithm is the ray-triangle intersection algorithm since most of the meshes are formed by face triangles.